collabovid/collabovid/search/README.md

 The `api` folder contains a django app where the different api endpoints are exposed:

-* `/search` The search endpoint receives the following parameters:
+* GET `/search` The search endpoint receives the following parameters:

     | Parameter          | Description                                                                                                                                                                                                                      |
     |--------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|